DIOUFY7/Automation-in-DV360-with-Google-sheet-and-Apps-sript-Programmatic-ML-/README.md

 I developed a automation tool for Brandsafety in Dv360 with Google cloud, Apps script and Google sheet.

-I did also data analyst and maked ML models for programmatic.
+I did also data analyst and maked ML models for programmatic to predict impressions.